nextcloud/documentation/developer_manual/core/ocs-share-api.rst

 * PUT Arguments: expireDate - (string) set a expire date for public link shares.
 This argument expects a well formated date string, e.g. 'YYYY-MM-DD'

-.. note:: Only one of "password" or "publicUpload" can be specified at once.
+.. note:: Only one of the update parameters can be specified at once.

 Statuscodes: